Fluci/croc/coding_guidelines.md

 Let the computer be your teacher, and let it show you style issues that can cause serious bugs.
 The problem zones of a language are well known, and solutions are often easy.
 One of my favourite examples is `==` and `===` in JavaScript, both work, but `===` clearly leads to fewer bugs since it's closer to the intuition.

+## Feedback

+- *Ask people their opinion*: There's only so much you can do in your bubble, and there's nothing more valuable than a second opinion.
+Take every advice serious (from whoever it comes from); Think careful about it, discuss it and finally accept or reject it.
+Make sure it's your reason that decides and not your hurt ego.